Countries

 This is where digitalisation comes into play.

-"All our hydropower plants are automated, but risk assessments are still based on physical inspections and manual calculations.
+"All our hydropower plants are automated, but risk assessments are still largely based on physical inspections and manual calculations.
 This means there is a major potential for digitalisation," she says.

 "We were looking for a crystal ball and wanted to find out whether computer-driven models could give us the answers we needed.
-The goal is to utilise the entire life expectancy of parts and components, while avoiding failures and unplanned downtime at the power plants.
+Our goal is always to utilise the entire life expectancy of parts and components, while avoiding failures and unplanned downtime at the power plants.
 With more precise risk assessments, we can also minimise planned downtime in connection with maintenance and improvements," says Feurst.

 Alexander Gleim, Camilla Feurst